 The “Click” Benefits

 The online environment allows each student to work at his or her own pace.
-Attendance is measured by completing coursework by designated due dates in each class.
+Attendance is measured by meeting designated due dates in each class or by completing a week’s worth of work each week.
 Therefore, students can work ahead and complete assignments without waiting for peers to catch up.
 On the other hand, students can also take their time working through more difficult material.
 The online program, Schoology, that Denver Online High School uses also creates interactive classroom environments.
 Many courses utilize live class session times where students can interact with their teacher and peers through video, audio, and text chat.
 The live sessions utilize Zoom which enables teachers to share their desktops with students in order to present PowerPoints, videos, science lab simulations, and other instructional material.
 Students can also always call, email, or text their teachers any time with any questions they may have.

 The “Brick” Benefits

 Along with the online coursework, Denver Online High School also has a physical learning lab at Smedley Learning Center (4250 Shoshone Street, Denver, CO 80211) where students receive extra face-to-face support.
 The learning lab is open five days a week for students to use school computers or receive personalized attention from tutors and teachers.
 Students may also always schedule face-to-face meetings with their teachers and advisors at this location.
-Denver Online High School has also implemented Connection Days for students to meet with students in their grade.
-9th/10th graders meet once every week, 11th graders meet twice a month, and 12th graders meet once a month.
+Denver Online High School has also implemented Connection Days and Grad Prep Fridays for students to meet with students in their grade.
+All 9th/10th/11th graders meet once every week on Tuesday for their Connection Day and 12th graders meet every other Friday for Grad Prep Friday.
 This helps students feel connected to one another while also providing them valuable time to complete state testing and coursework, meet with their teachers and advisor, and participate in service based and college/career readiness activities.
-While students who are exceptionally busy or live too far away can opt out of Connection Days, these times are extremely beneficial to helping most students feel known and engaged in their school.
+While students who are exceptionally busy or live too far away can opt out of these in-person days, these times are extremely beneficial to helping most students feel known and engaged in their school.

 Denver Online High School’s brick and mortar location also creates spaces to host special events and meetings for clubs.
 As a result, students can use the physical and virtual spaces that Denver Online High School provides to create a very personalized educational experience.